Aniwax/iBrus-fuzzy-front-end/Research articles explored/README.md

 It’s similar calculation with boolean because when a beam of light meets the 3D geometry, depends on the light is inside or on or outside of geometry, the rendering image looks different.

-1. "point- in-solid test to classify required sub-meshes."
-2. Octree as a data structure to represent 3D meshes.